The Learning Center enhances the ability of every motivated student to succeed in his or her studies.

 The Writing Center provides individual consultation for students at every stage of the writing process.
 Students receive personal attention from guides and teachers who assist in developing, writing and learning strategies that help students become more effective writers.

-The Peer Tutoring program enhances student success by providing concentrated, one-on-one intervention for students in need of extra course instruction.
+The peer tutoring program enhances student success in coursework across the curriculum by providing concentrated, one-on-one intervention for students in need of extra academic support.
+Peer tutors serve as role models of motivation and success, while simultaneously reinforcing their own learning.

 Individualized Study Skills Assistance